-In order to gain the maximum amount of information we need to treat certain specimens in a special way.
+In order to gain the maximum amount of information we need to treat certain specimens in a specific way.
 In order to do this you need to liaise with us before you take the specimen, to discuss appropriate fixation, if any and transport.

 - Lymph node specimens suspicious of tumour